Nicola Payne (cricketer)

 Nicola Payne (married name Wilson; born 10 September 1969) is a Canadian-born former cricketer who played international cricket for both the Netherlands and New Zealand.
 She played primarily as a right-handed batter.
-She appeared in 37 One Day Internationals (ODIs) for the Netherlands and in 28 ODIs for New Zealand, and appeared at four World Cups.
+Payne appeared in 37 One Day Internationals (ODIs) for the Netherlands and a further 28 ODIs for New Zealand, and appeared at four World Cups.
 She played domestic cricket for Canterbury and Queensland.

 Nicola now plays tennis at Gullane LTC, and plays in a successful Mixed Doubles pair with Bryan Leslie.